wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 - <strong>API Consumer</strong>
 uses the API Store to discover APIs, read the documentation and forums, rate/comment on the APIs, subscribe to APIs, obtain access tokens, and invoke the APIs.
-Example: TPP/ Client, App Developer, Fintech App Developer.
+Example: client, App Developer, Fintech App Developer.

 - <strong>End User</strong>
  are the retail and corporate customers of banking services.